Rakeshbakolia/kafka-stream/README.md

 1.)
 Send messages in kafka using kafka-template and kafka-producer configuration.

 2.)
-Kafka-consumer configuration and polling data in kafka-consumer using @EventListiner.
+Kafka-consumer configuration and polling data in kafka-consumer using @KafkaListener.

 3.)
 Kafka-stream configuration and stream data from an event.